Which Canon RF wide angle lens to choose?

 |

-Late 2021, Canon surprised everyone by releasing this low-priced ultra wide-angle lens.
+In late 2021, Canon surprised everyone by releasing this low-priced ultra-wide-angle lens.
 While Canon has since released an RF 15-30mm f/4.5-6.3 IS STM lens, this one doesn’t really play in the same league.
-As third-party brands are not available for Canon, this is currently the only option if you’re looking for a lens with a wide angle of view and a large aperture without having to spend more than 1500€ for the 14-35mm f/4.
-So, this is a very nice release for people with on smaller budget.
+At the time, third-party options were very limited for Canon RF, so this was one of the few affordable choices if you wanted a lens with a wide angle of view and a relatively large aperture without spending more than €1,500 on the 14-35mm f/4.
+So this was a very welcome release for people on a smaller budget.
 When you say “cheap”, you obviously think of compromises which we are about to detail.
 Obviously, this is not the L series, and you will not get a carrying pouch or lens hood with it.

 In the end, this Canon RF 16mm is a nice package, offering good value for money.
 The lens is very compact and light, and image quality is very good at the center but it gets worse towards the edges which could be a problem if you are looking for a very homogeneous image.
 Admittedly, the lens is neither stabilized nor tropicalized and has major optical defects, but these can be corrected -with Lightroom for example-.
 For the price, I would recommend this lens to anyone on a small budget, looking for a wide-angle lens.
 Mounted on a Canon R7 (RF APS-C), it feels very well balanced and offers, for example, a slightly more homogeneous 24mm equivalent since the APS-C sensor will be focused on the center of the lens.
 It is a good entry-level lens and not a bad choice while waiting for wide angle lenses for Canon RF APS-C.